 Let's talk turkey.
 Storing, thawing, cooking, oven roasting.
 This home cooking video lesson from the wonderfully charming Pam Outen covers it all and will help you to prepare the perfect oven-roasted turkey for you and yours be it for a holiday or informal celebration.

 Roasting turkey is a topic that inspires endless debate among cooks.
 How do you get the perfect mixture of juicy meat, crispy skin, and flavor?
-Everyone has a favorite technique, whether it's brining the bird or spatchcocking it (removing its backbone so it cooks almost flat). ...more
+Everyone has a favorite technique, whether it's brining the bird or spatchcocking it.
+However, if you're ready to move onto Ph.D. lev ...more

 Many home cooks struggle to cook duck breast because they cook it as they would chicken.
 But not all poultry is created equal, and duck is definitely unlike chicken.
 For starters, the breast of the duck is a rich, dark meat, and the cut is covered by a thick slab of fat.
 When ...more